Recurved Cone Shell

 Recurved Cone Shell, Conus recurvus.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, February 2011.
 Size: 7.1 cm (2.8 inches) x 3.8 cm (1.5 inches).

-The Recurved Cone, Conus recurvus (Broderip, 1823), is a gastropod mollusk that is a member of the Conidae Family of Cones.
-The shell has a moderately high spire the sides of which are concave and stepped and is thin in structure and often marked with fracture scars.
+Description: Recurved Cone Shells have a moderately high spire, the sides of which are concave and stepped.
+These shells are thin in structure and often marked with fracture scars.
+The anterior end of the shell narrows with a “pinched-in” look.
 The shell is white with dark brown, irregular stripes running along the length of the body.
 These lines may break into blotches or spots.
 The aperture is white.
 They are covered with a thin, smooth, gray periostracum.
-This species is difficult to distinguish from the Regular Cone, Conus regularis as they overlap in range and habitat however the Recurved Cones are generally found in deeper water and have a radular tooth with a significantly different shape.
 Recurved Cones reach a maximum length of 10.0 cm (3.9 inches) and 5.4 cm (2.1 inches) in height.
+This species is difficult to distinguish from the Regular Cone Shell, Conus regularis.
+They overlap in range and habitat however Recurved Cones are generally found in deeper water and have a radular tooth with a significantly different shape.

-Synonyms include Conus gradatus thaanumii and Gradiconus recurvus.
+Synonyms: Conus (Dauciconus) recurvus, Conus gradatus thaanumii, and Gradiconus recurvus.